CSpanias/cspanias.github.io/_posts/2023-10-22-RootMe Write Up.md

 With just one command we are able to answer almost all task's 2 questions 🍻 !

-The last question asks us to scan the web server using `gobuster` in order to find a hidden directory, so let's do just that:
+The last question tells us to scan the web server with `gobuster`, so let's do just that:

 ```shell
 gobuster dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -u MACHINE_IP